bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/StaticDeploy.md

 Let's use this blog as a concrete example.

-For a Compose for Web project, if a user entered a URL like `https://bitspittle.dev/blog/staticdeploy`, the request would be intercepted before the browser could handle it, and its URL path would get parsed.
+For a Compose HTML project, if a user entered a URL like `https://bitspittle.dev/blog/staticdeploy`, the request would be intercepted before the browser could handle it, and its URL path would get parsed.

 Based on the result (in this case, the value `"/blog/staticdeploy"`), your project would dynamically choose to start rendering a new page associated with that path (so, maybe `mysite.pages.blog.StaticDeployPage()`).